 Booming US Firearms Industry Could Get 2026 Deregulatory Boost From Trump Administration

-Despite slight 2025 decline in background checks, domestic gun-makers enjoyed a robust year with sales up nearly 400 percent since 2019.
+Despite slight 2025 decline in background checks, domestic gunmakers enjoyed a robust year with sales up by more than 300 percent since 2019.

 Booming US Firearms Industry Could Get 2026 Deregulatory Boost From Trump Administration

-Prospective buyers get eye-on views of rifle scopes at the Triijicon booth, where the Michigan manufacturer’s scopes, sights, and optics were on display Jan.
-21, 2026 at the SHOT Show, a three-day annual firearms trade show at the Venetian Expo and Caesars Forum in Las Vegas.
+Prospective buyers get eye-on views of rifle scopes at the Trijicon booth, where the Michigan manufacturer’s scopes, sights, and optics were on display at the Shooting, Hunting, and Outdoor Trade Show, a three-day annual firearms trade show, at the Venetian Expo and Caesars Forum in Las Vegas on Jan.
+21, 2026.
 John Haughey/The Epoch Times

 John Haughey